vmalnathnambiar/exfilms/doc/data-conversion-to-mzML.md

 Download [ProteoWizard][pwiz-download]
 <br>

-### Method 2 - via Docker (Cross-platform)
+### Method 2 - via Docker

 Download [Docker][docker-url]

-> _Note: If you are using a Linux-based machine, it is recommended to download the Docker Engine._
+> _Note: If you are using Linux, it is recommended to download the Docker Engine._

 <br>